kkdlau/my_calendar/README.md

 # My Calendar

-Powerful Calendar application which enhences your experiences on using calendar.
+Powerful Calendar application which enhences your experience on using calendar.

 ## Getting Started